cadirnberger/GameDevelopment/Sheep'sWayHome/README.md

-# Debris Dash
+# Sheep's Way Home

 ## Play the Game
 **Unity Play Link**: https://play.unity.com/en/games/2ba0002b-5fd6-40fd-a24d-c9be4c96dea6/debris-dash

 ## Game Overview
-Avoid the debris in space but don't touch the wall either.
-Try to live as much as you can and get the high score.
-The debris will get faster, trying to make you lose.
+The Sheep needs to collect all of his flowers while he trying to get home.
+Help the sheep dodge objects and collect the flowers to get back home.
+Will you dodge all the objects trying to get flowers and get home?

 ### Controls
 - w- forward
 - s- backwards
 - d- rotate right
 - a- roate left
-- space- stop
-- shift - boost

 ### How to Play
-To aviod the debris move forward, backwards or rotate left or right. you can stop yourself with the space bar incase of something right there or if you are too slow boost with shift.
+To aviod the objects move forward, backwards or rotate left or right.
+To win is to collect all of the flowers then reaching the end.
+Try to get the least amount of hits from objects.
-DO NOT touch the debris or the wall.
-The debris will get faster as time goes on.

-## Base Game Implementation
+## Base

-### Completion Status
+### 1. Player Control & Input
+- [x] Responsive player controls using keyboard, mouse, or both
-- [x] Player movement and controls
+- [x] Smooth, predictable movement appropriate to your game type
+- [x] Input handling without significant lag or errors
+### 2. Game Objects & Spawning
+- [x] At least 3 different types of interactive game objects (enemies, collectibles, obstacles, projectiles, etc.)
-- [x] Obstacle spawning system
+- [x] Dynamic spawning system (randomized positions, timed intervals, or wave-based)
+- [x] Proper use of prefabs for spawned objects
+### 3. Game State Management (Required)
-- [x] Collision detection
+- [x] Clear win or loss conditions
-- [x] Score system
+- [x] Score tracking or progress indication
-- [x] Game over state
+- [x] Game over state with ability to restart
-- [x] High score
+- [x] At least one boolean variable to track game state
+### 4. Visual & Audio Feedback (Required)
+- [x] At least 2 particle effects (collision, destruction, collection, etc.)
+- [x] At least 3 sound effects triggered by game events
+- [x] Visual feedback for player actions (score updates, health changes, etc.)
+### 5. User Interface (Required)
-- [x] Swap Out Sprites
+- [x] Title screen or start button
-- [x] Destroy the Borders
+- [x] Game over screen
-- [x] Increase Difficulty Over Time
+- [x] Score/health/time display during gameplay
-- [x] Add Sound Effects and Background Music
+- [x] Functional restart mechanism
+### 6. Code Quality (Required)
-- [x] Animate the Booster Graphic with Audio
+- [x] Well-organized scripts with clear variable names
+- [x] Comments explaining complex logic
+- [x] Proper use of methods/functions to organize code
+- [x] No critical errors that prevent gameplay

 ### Known Bugs
 - when shift boost is clicked it doesn't have the sound.